 Who we are

-PRIDE-CZ Association is a legal association.
+PRIDE-CZ Association of PRIDE trainers form the Czech Republic..
 Our mission is to bring the PRIDE model into Czech practice as a comprehensive approach for working with children at risk and foster and adoptive parents.
 We promote all 14 steps of the PRIDE model.

 The Association is a group of people who like the idea and philosophy of PRIDE, mostly PRIDE trainers.
 The Association provides professional support to PRIDE trainers.
 It aims to strengthen teamwork and improve the quality of care for families and children at risk.
 We offer education for this purpose.
 If these ideas and goals are close to you consider whether you also want to become members of the Association.